 The Ford GPA “Seep” is a WWII amphibious jeep built for the US Army between September 1942 and June 1943.
 It was designed by Roderick Stephens Jr. of Sparkman & Stephens Inc. Yacht Designers.
 The construction of the vehicle was developed in competition between Marmon-Herrington and Ford Motor Company.

 Inspired by the success and efficiency of the WWII Ford GPW Jeep, Ford received a contract to manufacture a jeep that could navigate seas as well as lands.
-Around 12,778 GPAs were manufactured, and of these, very few survived.
+Around 12,778 GPAs were manufactured.

 During this time, several Ford GPAs were sent overseas to Europe as part of the Lend-Lease program, in which the United States sent equipment to their allies.